Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 "It was the instinct of a moment that moved him toward a gesture, through which a person who bore no personal guilt asked forgiveness for the guilt of his people," recalled Egon Bahr, the architect of Brandt's policies in Eastern Europe.

-In the years before and after the peaceful unification of East and West Germany through the fall of the wall in 1989, the SPD again found itself on unsolid ground.
+In the years before and after the peaceful unification of East and West Germany through the fall of the Berlin Wall in 1989, the SPD found itself taking a back seat.
 Helmut Kohl of the CDU was considered the "chancellor of unification," a reputation that carried politicians of his center-right party to government seats for many years to come.

-The party plummetted to well below 30 per cent on the national level and in most of the federal states.
-Any boost it received has so far been short-lived.
+The party plummeted to well below 30% on the national level and in most of the federal states, leading to over a decade of electoral setbacks and rubbing shoulders with conservatives.

 Years of a "grand coalition" with the center-right CDU of Angela Merkel took their toll, as the SPD was viewed as capitulating to Merkel's conservatives.